0xguava/luapp/README.md

 ## Purpose of the App

-Only if you've read the [Idea behind the App](#Idea-behing-the-App).
+Only if you've read the [Idea behind the App](#idea-behing-the-app).

-**No matter what this app logs or tracks.
-The sole purpose behind creation of this app is to the track sleeping time of mobile phone addicts who usually fall asleep while using it during the day.**
+<mark>**No matter what this app logs or tracks.
+The sole purpose behind creation of this app is to the track sleeping time of mobile phone addicts who usually fall asleep
+while using it.**</mark>

 ## Showcase